clojj/einkaufen/README.md

 ## TODOS

-- centered signin page + info-page if not authorized/active (instead of alert)
+- info-page if not authorized/active (instead of alert)
+- access user's DB node from Elm and render liste

 - pass something more useful than Bool into Elm (Flags)
-- access user's DB node from Elm and render liste
-- on-/offline events + reload without cache; update to 0.18: https://github.com/stoeffel/elm-online
+- on-/offline events into Elm + reload without cache; update to 0.18: https://github.com/stoeffel/elm-online

-- better (responsive) fonts or "variable fonts" https://varvy.com/mobile/legible-font-size.html

-firebase project-694005772598